SolsticeSpectrum/minecraft-decomp/README.md

 ./gradlew modApply -Pargs=server,mod1,mod2,mod3
 ```

 Patches are applied in order.
-If a patch fails, it likely depends on another.
+If a patch fails:
+- Already applied?
+Use `modRevert` first
+- Conflicting mod?
+Revert the other mod first

 ### Reverting Mods